Microsoft profit beats expectations on strong cloud demand

 Revenue from Azure nearly doubled in the quarter.

-The service competes with Amazon.com Inc’s Amazon Web Services as well as offerings from Alphabet Inc’s Google, IBM and Oracle Corp.
+The service competes with Amazon.com Inc’s Amazon Web Services as well as offerings from Alphabet Inc.’s Google, IBM and Oracle Corp.

 Highlighting Azure’s growth were notable increases to Microsoft’s long-term unearned revenue, which rose by more than 61 per cent year-to-year.
 The metric is used to indicate long-term commitments for services and products, said Kim Forrest, vice president and senior equity analyst at Fort Pitt Capital Group, a portfolio management firm.